Roy-SR-007/Somjit.web/content/home/experience.md

     company_url: 'https://www.isical.ac.in/'
     company_logo: isi
     location: Kolkata
-    date_start: '2020-29-05'
+    date_start: '2020-05-29'
-    date_end: '2020-16-08'
+    date_end: '2020-08-16'
-    description: Dealt with the Applications in the broad area of Statistics and Machine Learning, considering the following two topics : i) A Statistical Walk through the Pandemic, COVID - 19 and ii) An Analysis on the Technical Behaviour of the Elderly.
+    description: Dealt with the Applications in the broad area of Statistics and Machine Learning, considering the following two topics : i) A Statistical Walk through the Pandemic, COVID - 19 and ii) An Analysis on the Technical Behavior of the Elderly.

 design:
   columns: '2'